 Some of these goals were scored by the goalkeepers, some of these goals were scored by the field players, and all of these goals were scored from inside their own half.
 Incredible.
 The longest goal of them all – Tom King's world record goal – was scored from 105 yards out, the equivalent of kicking a ball the entire length of an American football field and then some.

-This list for the players with the most international goals in the history of soccer stretches from players who played in the 1940s to the present day.
-Cristiano Ronaldo and Lionel Messi score at an incredible rate for Portugal and Argentina, respectively, but there are those from history who boast an even more impressive rate of scoring.
+This list for the players with the most career goals in the history of soccer stretches from players who played in the early 1900s to the present day.
+Cristiano Ronaldo and Lionel Messi score at an unprecedented rate in today’s game, but there are those from history whose rate of scoring was even more impressive.

 The Guinness World Record for the most goals scored in a specified period is 1,281 by the Brazilian great Pele, born Edson Arantes do Nascimento.

 Almost 365 days later and we’re still in quarantine — oh, the look on your face if I could’ve told you this last March.
 But don’t fear, good TV is still here!
 The best soccer movies and TV shows promised in 2021 are compiled below.
 We’ll update this list when we hear of more.

 One element the FIFA videos games have the edge on compared to any other video game series is their soundtracks.
 Over the past two decades the soccer video game series has been paired to the tunes of endless bangers.
 The sheer volume of hits means there are also a plethora of underrated FIFA songs dying to be played.